 It’s a skill where players create bows and arrows from various resources found throughout the world by cutting down trees with an axe or using feathers on their arrow shafts to increase accuracy.

 To train Fletching, I like to do quests that involve a lot of running and don’t require full inventory space.
-This way, you can use the time in between activities to make longbows or whatever your best fetchable items are at the moment without having to stop lunchtime training.
+This way, you can use the time in between activities to make longbows or whatever your best fetchable items are at the moment without having to stop at lunchtime.

 Fletching bolts are a great way to train Fletching, and you can earn experience points quickly by doing this action.
 However, some limitations may make it difficult for players who want to use certain feathers due to the low supply or limited number per transaction from the Grand Exchange.